Simple, easy to set up activities to help keep your toddler or preschooler engaged at home.

 You simply can't beat some classic coloring.
 Pincher grasp fitness hidden within an artistic outlet is a mama's best friend.
 My daughter took until right around age 5 to get her grip down and despite me worrying about it, it kind of just resolved one day and she switched how she held pencils, crayons and the like with no looking back.

-These are just a handful of the pages included in the "Bb" Zen Kids Activity Sheets and I so appreciate your support and hope they offer fun for your little ones and some moments of Zen for you!
+These are just a handful of the pages included in the "Bb" Zen Kids Activity Sheets and I hope they offer fun for your little ones and some moments of Zen for you!